 d´Hondecoeter.
 The Monkey Dance in this masque is a reference to the

 The Chinese garden is a tribute to Queen Mary II.
 It is a reference to her famous collection of Chinese porcelain and Delftware.
 Many of the pieces had been gifts from the Dutch East India Company, while she was still living in the Dutch Palace Het Loo.
 In England too, she had a large collection.

 The purpose of the highly specific stage directions becomes particularly clear in the last scene of the masque, when Hymen, the god of marriage, has sung his complaint about love that does not last.
 His torch has long been out.
 Two Chinese women direct Hymen's attention to “six large Vases of Porcelain, in which are six China-Orange-trees”.
-They have risen from under the stage, and of course Hymen is convinced.
-His torch will shine again.
-How specifically this refers to the monarchs, becomes obvious if you know that the premiere took place shortly before their fifteenth anniversary.
+They have risen from under the stage and moved forward, probably by children hidden in the pedestals.
+Hymen is satisfied.
+His torch will shine and he will be flying again.
+That this specifically refers to the monarchs becomes obvious if you know that the premiere took place shortly before their fifteenth anniversary.
 It is clear that William and Mary are symbolised here as a shining example to the newly wed couples at the end of A Midsummer Night's Dream.

 The reconstruction is necessarily speculative, but the elements on which it is based were all known to the makers of the opera.